pubstack/pubstack.github.io/_posts/2016-11-21-openstack-summit-2016-bcn.md

 tags:
   - openstack
   - tripleo
+  - cloud
   - reflections
 commentIssueId: 20
+refimage: '/static/openstack-summit-2016-bcn.jpeg'
 ---

 A few weeks ago I had the opportunity to attend to the Barcelona OpenStack summit 'Ocata design session' and this post is related to collect some overall information about it.
 In order to achieve this, I'm crawling into my paper notes to highlight the aspects IMHO are relevant.

 ![](/static/openstack-summit-2016-bcn.jpeg)